ega-wave/cppunit/README.md

 }
 ```

-On other CppUnit, You can call these methods only one time during execution of all IntegerTest's test method.

-If IntegerTest<1>::runTest() doesn't need any setUp() or tearDown() method, you can simply comment it out.
+If no setUp() and/or tearDown() method needed, you can simply comment it out or remove it.

-2. You don't worry about the name of your test method.
+2. You can avoid from naming for your test method

+In CppUnit, you must declare and implement methods XxxTest::testSomething1ToTest(), XxxTest::testSomething2ToTest(), and so on.
+It is hard work for you to decide it's name.

+But with my CppUnit, to add a test, you should implement IntegerTest<2>::runTest() method.
-To add a test, only you have to do is to write IntegerTest<2>::runTest() method.
+To add one more test, it is sufficient to implement IntegerTest<3>::runTest() method.
-In order to describe about test, you can write it as a literal string.
+In this way, addding tests is very easy, but don't forget to call TestSuite::addTest(new XxxTest<N>()).
+The argment of the constructor (XxxTest<N>::XxxTest<N>(const char*)) is a description being tested and is passed as a literal string.

 ```C++
   suite->addTest(new IntegerTest<2>("subtract test"));
 ```

 # Supported configuration
-- gcc version 8.3.0 (Raspbian 8.3.0-6+rpi1)
-- Any C++ compiler that supports C++98
+- Any C++ compiler that supports C++98 or later.

-# How to build
+# How to compile
 Just issue 'make' command on the top of the directory.

 ```bash